 - If a file called "define.xml" does not exist as part of the submission, the study fails the rejection criteria - deviations from this name are considered invalid (e.g. "def-o4-123.xml" is NOT valid according to the FDA technical rejection criteria).
 Submitting a define.pdf file instead of a define.xml is equally not acceptable.

-The above noted items are not difficult to correct and ultimately allow the FDA to work out what standards were applicable to your study during submission.
+The above noted items are not difficult to correct and ultimately allow the FDA to work out what standards were applicable to your study during regulatory submission.
 Simple things like this can delay submissions, delaying approval and therefore potentially life-changing medications reaching their target patients.
 He did add that the FDA has not (yet) rejected any submission containing these errors but they do plan to use the technical rejection criteria to identify applications that are not fulfilling these requirements.

 So what can we do?

-ALWAYS keep in mind the name of files we create for submission.
+ALWAYS keep in mind the name of files we create for a regulatory submission.
 Keep filenames lowercase (where possible, unless specifically requested otherwise) and ensure they are in the correct format/convention - filenames are an important part of QC, particularly for the define.xml package and associated files.

 For define.xml (and stf.xml) and even STUDYID columns in your datasets, ensure your Study Metadata are correct - they should be fully checked before submission.
 Just because some Study level information wasn't shown by default in older Stylesheet views of the define.xml doesn't mean this information is any less important than the rest of the contents.